vdavydzenka/PPAOS_Research/README.md

 ## References

-1. **Davydzenka, V.**, Gregory, A., Whitfield, J.A., Kriegel, Z. (2024). *Primary Progressive Apraxia of Speech: A Case Study of Speech Production Changes over Eight Months*.
-Poster Presentation, ASHA Annual Convention, Seattle, WA.
-2. **Davydzenka, V.** (2025). *The More You Listen, The More You Understand: Perception and Progression in PPAOS*.
+1. **Davydzenka, V.** (2025). *The More You Listen, The More You Understand: Perception and Progression in PPAOS*.
 Oral Presentation at INBRE Research Conference and Poster Presentation at Undergraduate Research & Inquiry Day, University of Wyoming.

 ---